 I hope my small donation helps.

-doLLARS TO DROPLETS
+DOLLARS TO DROPLETS

 We reckon it’d be a steady step towards permanent water allocations for our small-scale farmers!

-A BURRITO & A BEER
+BURRITO AND A BEER

 Duplicate those post-meal feels by putting a few bucks towards the crew that farm the ingredients of the foods we love so dear!